dufolt/dmap/doc/quickstart.md

 For convenience, the registrar is itself registered at `.x.reg.`

 *Warning: `.x.` values are immutable.
-If you register a dmap at `.x.ample.`, you will be able to update `.x.ample.subname.`, but `.x.ample.` will always return the dmap you just registered.*
+If you register a dmap at `.x.ample.`, you will be able to update `.x.ample.subname.`, but `.x.ample.` will always return the same value.*

 ![Accessing `.x.` registrar via MyEtherWallet](https://dufolt.github.io/dmap/doc/img/xreg-access.png)
 ![Calling `newChild` on `.x.` registrar via MyEtherWallet](https://dufolt.github.io/dmap/doc/img/xreg-newchild.png)

-*Note: For now, stick with lowercase letters and numbers (that is, ascii-encoded, left-aligned (most significant byte first)).* DMaps accept any bytes32 as a key, but not all keys are queryable by `dmap`.
+*Note: For now, stick with lowercase letters, numbers, and hyphens (ascii-encoded, left-aligned (most significant byte first)).* DMaps accept any bytes32 as a key, but not all keys are queryable by `dmap`.
 Stand by for documentation about the `dpath` format/language.

 *Note: You can use `.x.` to store arbitrary values, including existing DMaps, by using `register(key, value)`.
-In this guide we assumed you will want to register a fresh DMap so you can write to its subpaths.*
+In this guide we assumed you want to call `newChild` to create a fresh DMap so you can write to its subpaths.*

 ### 2) Write to your DMap with `setValue(bytes32 key)`

+Get the ABI for `DMap`:
 ```
 dmap type-abi DMap
 ```